Why you should care

 The 169-island archipelago only has 109,000 citizens, and a 2017 report from the International Organization for Migration estimated that the number of Tongans living outside its borders outstripped the number still living there.

-Keshmeer Makun of Fiji National University says Tonga’s dependence on the outside world began with post–World War II migration.
+Keshmeer Makun of the University of the South Pacific says Tonga’s dependence on the outside world began with post–World War II migration.
 “Migration is also substantially due to colonial ties, and Pacific Islanders use this link to emigrate,” he says.
 “Today, in some small Pacific states such as Niue, Cook Islands, there are more people overseas than in their own countries.”
 Many [in Tonga] began to move out of the country once they started facing shortages of agricultural land and educational and work opportunities.
 Makun says the first moves were internal, but soon the people started taking overseas journeys to New Zealand, Australia and the United States.
 That migration, particularly of working people, has left Tonga with an age-skewed population, with 33 percent of its residents under the age of 15 compared to 25.9 percent of the world population.

 But while migration from the island chain has long been common, Tonga’s ascension to the top of the World Bank remittances list is new.
 Last year, it came in second to Kyrgyzstan — which this year ranks second — where lack of investment in the country has long spurred young people to work in Russia and other international locations to support their families.
 So why has Tonga zoomed ahead?
 According to the U.N.’s 2018 World Investment Report, Tonga’s foreign direct investment has slumped from $56 million in 2014 to $14 million in 2017, a fact that may be linked to the threat of climate change, which has already forced some Tongan villages to relocate and threatens major coastal settlements, with sea level rising at a rapid 6 mm per year.
 About 30 percent of Tonga’s GDP depends on agriculture, which is expected to be threatened by extreme rainfall and other weather associated with climate change.
 Another big industry, fishing, could be decimated by warming and acidifying seas.
 These factors could well contribute to the precipitous drop in foreign investment to Tonga, which has made remittances even more important to the economy at both the household and national level.